Chris-FSU/Trade.War/README.md

 As can be seen in the charts, countries generally have more similar imports than exports.
 The difference of exports is larger than the import difference between MID and peace dyads.
 There is a substantive difference in both cases.
 Countries who engage in MIDs have more market competition.

-Exports tend to be more specific to a country's specific production factor endowments.
+Exports tend to be more specific to a country's production factor endowments.
 A country can't export what it can't produce.
 Imports do not tend to be so specific because they include goods not used for industry.
 It may be worthwhile to remove consumer goods from the import data and reexamine.

 In pursuit of question 3: